 Once we began storing the sealants in the refrigerator, we found that we could easily keep them six months or more, even once they were opened (of course, we made sure they were tightly re-sealed).

-Our refrigerator had one corner that was awkward to get to, and we put all the little tubes in a plastic box with a lid and stuck it back in there.
+On our previous boat, our refrigerator had one corner that was awkward to get to, and we put all the little tubes in a plastic box with a lid and stuck it back in there.
 They don’t need to be in a particularly cold section of the refrigerator, and you don’t want them up against a chill plate where they could freeze (freezing is generally bad for sealants).

 I also stuck several of the large tubes (like you use with a caulk gun) behind our drink storage bins.